hellocoop/hello-nextjs-sample/README.md

 No configuration needed at Vercel!

-When you first login to your deployed app, you will be prompted to add the Redirect URI to your app at the [Hello Developer Console](https://console.hello.coop/).
+The first time you login to your deployed app, you will be prompted to add the Redirect URI to your app at the [Hello Developer Console](https://console.hello.coop/).
+For development deployments, add to your Development Redirect URIs, for production or deployments you want others to access, add to your Production Redirect URIs.

 ---
 ## Learn More